iraand/seat-reservation/README.md

 ### Unit & functional tests

-* Unit Testing might be implemented.
+* Unit Testing can be implemented to prevent errors and improve performance.
 * Manual testing using GUI.